'Pataphysics: Works influenced by 'Pataphysics

 In the 1960s 'pataphysics was used as a conceptual principle within various fine art forms, especially pop art and popular culture.
 Works within the pataphysical tradition tend to focus on the processes of their creation, and elements of chance or arbitrary choices are frequently key in those processes.
 Select pieces from the artist Marcel Duchamp and the composer John Cage characterize this.
 At around this time, Asger Jorn, a pataphysician and member of the Situationist International, referred to 'pataphysics as a new religion.

+American artist Joey Skaggs has described his satirical hoaxes as pataphysical, aligning with Alfred Jarry's concept of "the science of imaginary solutions."
+His performances often incorporate absurdist logic and fictional science to critique societal norms.
+Notable examples include the Metamorphosis Cockroach Miracle Cure (1981), where Skaggs, under the alias Dr. Josef Gregor, claimed to have developed a cure-all derived from cockroach hormones, and the Tiny Top Circus (2014), billed as "the world's only pataphysical circus," featuring the exhibition and escape of a purported Bigfoot.